Better For You

 Making the Healthier Choice the Preferred Choice

 This focus on a fresh start and reclaiming your health come January lines up with the rising trend of post-pandemic health consciousness.
-Unfortunately, according to a The Forbes Health/One Poll survey, the average resolution only lasts 3.74 months, with 70% entirely abandoned by June.
+Unfortunately, according to a The Forbes Health/One Poll survey, the average resolution only lasts 3.74 months.
+In fact, 70% are entirely abandoned by June.

-This becomes highly concerning considering the data from the World Obesity Federation’s World Obesity Atlas 2024, which suggests that by this year (2025), 46% of all adults globally will be overweight or obese.
+This becomes highly concerning considering the data which suggests that by this year (2025), 46% of all adults globally will be an unhealthy weight.

 While in the past, this may have been seen as an issue of excess and sedentary lifestyles that primarily impacted developed countries, nations in the global south and other developing economies are seeing some of the sharpest increases in obesity rates since the turn of the century.

-Even more alarming is the global rate of children who are overweight or obese.
+Even more alarming is the global rate of children who are an unhealthy weight.
 In 2025, it is estimated to be around 28%, with a projected increase of 5-6% every five years.

 Clearly, this problem is not something that willpower and a New Year’s resolution can solve.